 A BRIEF HISTORY OF OVERSHARING

+Comedian Shawn Hitchins explores his irreverent nature in this debut collection of essays.
+Hitchins doesn’t shy away from his failures or celebrate his mild successes: he sacrifices them for an audience’s amusement.
 Blunt, awkward, emotional, ribald . . . this overly personal cycle of stories reads like an anthology of humiliation with PTSD-like flashbacks that culminate in a greater understanding of love, work, and family.
-Like the final scene in a Murder She Wrote episode, A Brief History of Oversharing promises everyone the A-ha! moment Oprah tells us to experience.
+A Brief History of Oversharing promises everyone the A-ha! moment Oprah tells us to experience.